AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Log into the Aviatrix Controller
 -------------------------------------------

 Open a browser and navigate to https://<Controller Public IP address>/.
-Once authenticated, select **Transit Network** in the left navigation bar.
+Once authenticated, select **Multi-Cloud Transit > Setup** in the left navigation bar.

 The Multi-cloud Transit Network Workflow page opens.
 Use this page and the four tabs in the top right (Transit, Spoke, Attach/Detach, and External Connection) to set up a Multi-cloud Transit Network.